 A few weeks later, after sharing some demos with Borchetta, Payton answered his phone to learn that the label was offering him a record deal.
 "I proceeded to pull over and freak out," he says.

 Payton cites Urban, Eric Church and Luke Combs as his primary Country influences, and respects each for the way they honor the genre’s traditions while moving the music forward.
-Emulating that notion, Payton co-wrote all four songs on his new self-titled EP, available October 4 via Big Machine Records, which highlights his gifts as a vocalist, writer and nimble guitarist — he plays every guitar part on each track – just like his favorite slingers across the musical landscape.
+Emulating that notion, Payton co-wrote a collection of songs for his new self-titled EP, out now via Big Machine Records, which highlights his gifts as a vocalist, writer and nimble guitarist—he plays every guitar part on each track–just like his favorite slingers across the musical landscape.